rotepfau/bsc-dex-trade-bot-super-trend/README.md

 -then run 'node index.js'

 make sure to do this things:\
--make sure that have one conversion at the firt timeframe, unless it will not work\
+-make sure that have at least one conversion at the first timeframe(30min default), unless it will not work\
 -the bot will start to work after supertrend can get calculated\